 Selection of winners of this award will be based on descriptions of the innovative approaches used to provide experiential learning opportunities in Georgia State Signature Experience courses.
 Faculty should show how they use experiential learning or similar philosophies to engage students in course content, to provide real-world examples and/or to prepare students for future jobs and careers.
 Faculty must detail the final project requirements, provide sample project outcomes, and report student evaluations of instructor or other means of course assessment.
 Applicability of the chosen approach as a model for other courses in other areas or disciplines will be considered.

-- A summary of the experiential learning experiences offered through a course (up to 3 pages), including:
+3. A summary of the experiential learning experiences offered through a course (no more than 3 pages), including, wherever relevant:

 - Evidence of how experiences connected to course material, provided real-world examples, or prepared students for future jobs and careers

-- Evidence of how experiential learning or similar philosophies was used to engage students
+- Explanation of how experiential learning or similar philosophies was used to engage students

-- Sample reports of student evaluations of instructor or other forms of assessment
+- Sample student evaluations of the instructor or other forms of student feedback

-Please submit all the required documentation and reference information to firstname.lastname@example.org by the deadline.
-Please use subject line: Last name, first initial – award application (For example: Doe, J – award application).
-If you have issues sending all materials in one email, you may want to consider using Send a File.
+Please submit all the required documentation to firstname.lastname@example.org by the deadline.
+Please use subject line: Last name, first initial – award application (For example: Visaggi, C – award application).